 Global Sodium Chloride Market to Reach US$ 22,452.75 Mn by 2026

-The global sodium chloride market was valued at US$ 15,951.26 Mn in 2017 and is anticipated to expand at a CAGR of 3.8% from 2018 to 2026, according to a new report titled ‘Sodium Chloride Market: Global Industry Analysis, Size, Share, Growth, Trends, and Forecast, 2018–2026,’ published by Transparency Market Research (TMR).
-The global sodium chloride market is driven by the rise in the increase in application of sodium chloride in various end-use applications such as chemical intermediates and and de-icing.
+The global 2-ethylhexanoic acid market was valued at US$ 850.38 Mn in 2017 and is anticipated to expand at a CAGR of 6.3% from 2018 to 2026, according to a new report titled ‘2-Ethylhexanoic Acid Market: Global Industry Analysis, Size, Share, Growth, Trends, and Forecast, 2018–2026,’ published by Transparency Market Research (TMR) .
+The global 2-ethylhexanoic acid market is driven by rise in the demand for PVB plasticizers and PVC stabilizers.
+Asia Pacific accounts for a major share of the global 2-ethylhexanoic acid market.

 Planning to lay down strategy for the next few years?
 Our report can help shape your plan better.